 CAT 2025 preparation should start by March.
 Take a look at the highlights of CAT 2025 syllabus for CAT preparation:

-- The DILR syllabus of CAT exam includes topics that require analytical interpretation of data presented in the form of Puzzles, Pie Charts, Tables, Bar Graphs, Coding-Decoding, Series, Family Tree, Blood Relations, Syllogism, etc. In CAT 2024, this section had 22 questions instead of 20.
+- The DILR syllabus of CAT exam includes topics that require analytical interpretation of data presented in the form of Puzzles, Pie Charts, Tables, Bar Graphs, Coding-Decoding, Series, Family Tree, Blood Relations, Syllogism, etc. The questions appear in sets, so it is very important to cover all types of DILR topics.

 Explore subject-wise topics asked in CAT